 What is Android User Interface?

-The best Android user interface is the available cost-effective platform for the developers as well as the users.
-Google has released the source code of Android and allows it to be used under the open-source license, making it the most loved user interface (UI) for the developers.
-Devices custom-made to suit both the developers as well as the users are available in multiple.
-However, the deciding factor for the consumer at the end of the day in choosing Android over others is it’s user-friendly, smooth and efficient, and enjoyable technology.
+The best Android user interface is a cost-effective platform for developers and users.
+Google released the source code of Android under an open-source license, allowing developers to use it, making it the most loved user interface (UI) among developers.
+Devices custom-made to suit both the developers and the users are available in multiple.
+However, the deciding factor for the consumer in choosing Android over others is its user-friendly, smooth and efficient, and enjoyable technology.

 Let us study much more about Android User Interface in detail:

-The market is flooded with companies making smartphones and yet the number one choice for all of them while choosing an interface remains Android.
-Google’s Android OS has captured three-quarters of the global market and it is nothing surprising considering the increase in the number of Android devices available in the market as well as the increase in the number of consumers.
-With the internet becoming the binding factor for the global consumers and the online medium gaining great growth, mobile internet today plays a crucial role in retaining the loyalty of the consumers towards a product.
-Thus, it is extremely important to understand that to survive today in this competitive market one has to be fast-moving and adaptive towards the new.
-Keeping the new in mind, it is very essential to pay a great deal of attention to the aesthetics of the User Interface.
-After all, the best Android User Interface will lead to a great quality experience and eventually draw in the consumers reaping more profits.
+Although numerous companies manufacture smartphones, Android remains the top choice for all of them when choosing an interface.
+Google’s Android OS has captured three-quarters of the global market, and it is nothing surprising considering the increase in the number of Android devices available in the market and the increase in the number of consumers.
+With the internet becoming the binding factor for global consumers and the online medium gaining incredible growth, mobile internet today plays a crucial role in retaining the loyalty of the consumers towards a product.
+Thus, it is essential to understand that to survive today in this competitive market, one has to be fast-moving and adaptive toward the new.
+Keeping the new in mind, it is essential to pay a great deal of attention to the aesthetics of the User Interface.
+After all, the best Android User Interface will lead to an excellent quality experience and eventually draw in consumers reaping more profits.

-Thus as the saying goes the customer is the king and keeping in mind the king’s needs, our User Interface needs to be fashioned.
-Innovation always wins brownie points and along with its great easy-to-use features, the simplicity of design always garners a great deal of attention from the consumers.
-However, the challenge that a developer has to go through while keeping in mind these factors along with the fact that the app needs to be custom fit for all the device screens and OS versions apart from Android.
+Thus as the saying goes, the customer is the king, and keeping in mind the king’s needs, our User Interface needs to be fashioned.
+Innovation always wins brownie points, and along with its great, easy-to-use features, the simplicity of design consistently garners a great deal of attention from consumers.
+However, the challenge that a developer has to go through while keeping in mind these factors and the fact that the app needs to be custom fit for all the device screens and OS versions apart from Android.

 #1 – The Multiple Screen Challenge

-Both the challenges have been clubbed together on purpose as the customer experience is the defining factor of your success in this business.
-Thus the Android User Interface should be as interactive as possible keeping in mind the daily activities of the user.
-Thus the images used need to be properly set and should not move out of place or appear here and there at the wrong time.
-Also, care should be taken off the fling motion in the User Interface as it should depict motion just as in the real world of the user.
+Both the challenges have been clubbed together on purpose, as the customer experience is the defining factor of your success in this business.
+Thus the Android User Interface should be as interactive as possible, considering the user’s daily activities.
+Therefore, you must set the images correctly to ensure they do not move out of place or appear at the wrong time.
+You should take care of the fling motion in the User Interface and ensure that it depicts motion just as in the user’s real world.

-Drawing basic shapes in the XML should be preferred instead of using images as it makes the interface lightweight and gives a faster-using experience to the user.
-Basic shapes can be drawn with the shape drawable.
+Drawing basic shapes in XML instead of images is recommended, making the interface lightweight and providing a faster user experience.
+You can draw basic shapes using the shape drawable.
 Its vectors render neat work in the display densities of the screens.
 For multiple small icons that you use, you need not duplicate the images; the same image can be used with the change in property color option.
-It can be done as follows
+It can be done as follows.

 Android:tint=”@color/primary_color”.
-This will simply change the color of the image.
+This will change the color of the image.

 - Forward